 To give your child the best start in life, you need comprehensive prenatal care.
 At Women's Specialists of Clear Lake, our board-certified obstetricians and health care providers monitor your health and that of your developing baby carefully throughout your pregnancy.
 Regular check-ups include testing and monitoring to ensure the healthiest outcome possible for you and your baby.
 We will provide you with education and healthy pregnancy tips along the way.
-To schedule an appointment for pregnancy testing or prenatal care, call our office in Webster, Texas at (832) 331-1125 or request an appointment online.

 Our prenatal, pregnancy, and childbirth services include: